 You should ensure that there is a mobile phone available that can be used on the day for players to ring in and inform you of late or cancelled entries.
 The phone number should be publicised on the information on the tournament web-site.

-A box of book may be available for your event, depending on location, likely sales, local availability of books and so on.
+The BGA bookseller may be able to make a book and equipment stall available for your event.
+This depends on whether he would be coming to your event anyway or whether you can collect some stock from him in advance.
 A table at one end of the playing room will usually suffice to accommodate this.
-Please contact the Treasurer if you want to take advantage of this.
+Please contact the Book Seller if you want to take advantage of this.

 The two principal methods of publicising a tournament are through the BGA web site and the British Go Journal.
 When you have sent the details to the Tournament Coordinator, the information will be posted on the web site and added to the BGJ for you.
 However, there are some extra things you can do which make this more effective: